 Ward Hall is named after Sarah Cort Ward, a native Rochesterian and one of St. John Fisher College's first major benefactors.
 The hall houses first-year and upperclass students in triple, double, and quad rooms.

 Ward Hall provides housing facilities for approximately 200 students.
 Each room accommodates up to three residents, and floors are arranged with two rooms connected by bathroom facilities.
 There is also one quad room and one standard triple room per floor.
-First-year students are housed on the fourth and fifth floors and upperclass students are on the first two floors.
+First-year students are housed on the third, fourth and fifth floors.
+Upperclass students are on the second and third floors.
 The main dining hall is located on the main floor.
 Student lounges, laundry facilities, and cooking facilities are located on most floors of the building.

 Year Built: 1963

 Floor Plan: Corridor style.
 Standard triple, rebate triple, double and quad rooms.
 Connecting bathrooms.

 Resident Assistants: 8.